holoviz/panel/doc/tutorials/intermediate/test_todo.md

 :::

 Run the tests with `pytest test_app.py`.
-It should look like
+It should look like this:

 ```bash
 $ pytest test_app.py